 Port of Alaska is a “landlord Port” which means that we charge users for real estate and dock use and are responsible for maintenance, management and upkeep.
 The Port does not negotiate with shippers for tie up, offloading or any other related activities, customers calling on the Port are required to secure these services on their own.

-Dock Revenue rates for Port of Alaska are established in the Port of Alaska Terminal Tariff No. 8 and through contractual Terminal Preferential Usage Agreements.
-Changes to the tariff and adjustments to the five (5) year term Preferential Usage Agreements’ charges require approval by the Anchorage Port Commission, subject to final approval by the Anchorage Municipal Assembly and the Federal Maritime Commission.
+Dock Revenue rates for Port of Alaska are established in Port of Alaska Terminal Tariff No. 9 and through contractual Terminal Preferential Usage Agreements.
+Changes to the tariff and adjustments to the five (5) year term Preferential Usage Agreements’ charges require approval by the Anchorage Port Commission, typically are presented to the Anchorage Port Commission for promulgation subject to final approval by the Anchorage Municipal Assembly and the Federal Maritime Commission.